 According to the Act, a review commissioner shall hold office during good behaviour for a term that the Lieutenant-Governor in Council may establish.
 Currently, the terms of appointments are as follows:

-For the remaining 3 part-time vacancies, one Review Commissioner appointment would ideally be located in the Western Region of the Province and available to conduct review hearings in Corner Brook.
+For the remaining two part time vacancies, Review Commissioner Appointments should ideally be located in the Central and/or the Western Regions of the Province and available to conduct review hearings in Gander, Grand Falls-Windsor and/or Corner Brook.
 Occasional travel to Labrador to conduct hearings in Goose Bay and Labrador City may also be required.
-The remaining two Review Commissioners would ideally be located in the northeast Avalon region of the province and available to conduct hearings at the WHSCRD offices in Mount Pearl.

-The role of Review Commissioner is both unique and challenging.
-Reporting to the Chief Review Commissioner, a Review Commissioner acts as an independent, appellate-level adjudicator and works within a fast-paced and challenging environment.
+The role of a Review Commissioner is both unique and challenging as it must balance the interests of the appellant parties against the requirements of the Workplace Health, Safety and Compensation Act, (Act) while reviewing decisions of WorkplaceNL.
+Reporting to the Chief Review Commissioner, a Review Commissioner acts as an independent, appellate-level adjudicator and works within a demanding quasi-judicial environment.